Sariohara/KihonEngine/doc/roadmap.md

 # KihonEngine Roadmap

+Future releases will take more time to deliver.
+Maybe few months.

-The next major steps are the following :
+The next major planned steps are the following.

 ## Game Engine planned enhancements